RealYukiSan/chat_app/readme.md

 ### A few terms to note:
 - buffer: some data that was held somewhere in memory
 - I/O stream<sup>[1](https://stackoverflow.com/questions/38652953/what-does-stream-mean-in-c)</sup>: wide-terms for represents an input source or an output destination (?)
-- flush: write/move buffer to specified FD
+- flush: clear buffer and stream it to the specified FD
 - buffering mode on stream<sup>[1](https://stackoverflow.com/questions/38652953/what-does-stream-mean-in-c)</sup>: there's three types of buffering mode, unbuffered, line-buffered, and fullbuffered, each of mode have predefined constant in macro: `_IONBF`, `_IOLBF`, and `_IOFBF` respectively, see [`man setvbuf`](https://t.me/GNUWeeb/840558) for the details of the behaviour
 - also `struct FILE *` is refer to stream and [doesn't literally to the actual file](https://stackoverflow.com/questions/38652953/what-does-stream-mean-in-c#:~:text=does%20NOT%20point%20to%20the%20actual%20file)
 - There's high-level and low-level interface<sup>[2](https://stackoverflow.com/questions/15102992/what-is-the-difference-between-stdin-and-stdin-fileno#:~:text=67-,The%20interface,-.%20Like%20everyone%20else)</sup>: